Period matrices and homological quasi-trees on discrete Riemann surfaces: Period matrices

 for some $h:V \to \mathbb{R}$ with $h_o = 0$ and $\tilde{h}:F \to \mathbb{R}$.
 Multiplying $M^t$ to both sides from the left yields

-where Proposition \ref{prop:stokes} is applied to $M^t d^{\star}$ and $M^t M_{\star}$ as the rows of $M^t$ represent closed 1-forms on the primal graph while the columns of $d^{\star}$ and $M_{\star}$ represents co-closed 1-forms.
+where Proposition~\ref{prop:stokes} is applied to $M^t d^{\star}$ and $M^t M_{\star}$ as the rows of $M^t$ represent closed $1$-forms on the primal graph while the columns of $d^{\star}$ and $M_{\star}$ represent co-closed $1$-forms.
 Because $h_{o}=0$, we have from Equation \eqref{eq:inversef}

 and thus

 \end{proof}